 - Read more on Barrett professors engaged in sexual misconduct here.

-This October we’re calling attention to the near-fatal violence a Barrett freshman experienced while dating her Human Event professor.
+This October we’re calling attention to the near-fatal violence a Barrett first-year student experienced while dating her Human Event professor David Conz.
 Barrett Honors College prides itself for encouraging close relationships between faculty and students, but the honors college has a longstanding, systemic problem of faculty using this closeness to sexually and psychologically abuse students.

 From the Phoenix New Times: